9 Ways To Take Care Of Yourself When You Feel Like The World Is Collapsing

 6. Adopt a rescue pet

-We volunteered to foster a sick kitten from the local shelter a few days after the last presidential election, when we were still crying every day.
+We volunteered to foster a sick kitten from the local shelter a few days last time my family was going through a rough time.
 Who are they kidding with that ‘foster’ business?
 We adopted her, and our lives have never been sweeter.
 Just remember: cats are much easier to take care of than dogs.
 Plus, they purr.

 7. Write it out